litmusautomation/imc-gcp-marketplace/docs/create-infra-from-cli.md

-# Use the command-line to create the IMC's dependencies
+# Use the command-line to create the MC's dependencies

-The IMC is dependent on a GKE cluster and GCP services.
+The MC is dependent on a GKE cluster and GCP services.
 They may be created from the command-line using the `gcloud` command (alternatively, you may use the [Terraform](/docs/create-infra-from-terraform.md)).

 To see a full list of the resources that are required, see the [Infrastructure Inventory](/docs/infra-inventory.md) doc.